TV Powww: TV Pixxx

 One notable version of TV Powww was used by New York based television station WPIX, called TV-Pixxx (a play on the station's call letters).
 Hosted by station staff announcer Ralph Lowenstein, it was aired during the traditional weekday afternoon slot of children's TV as an interlude.
 Participants would be called at home to play a videogame that appeared on their screen.

 Participants interacted with the game by saying the word "Pix" to perform game-related actions.
 Prizes included T-shirts and $10 U.S. savings bonds.
 They could double their prize or win a bonus prize (such as advance tickets to see upcoming films) by guessing a "Magic Word" (originally common everyday words, later in the last two years one of the 50 U.S. states).
 For a chance at playing, children could send a postcard with their name, address, and phone number to TV Pixxx.

 WPIX's program lasted until 1982; for many New York viewers, TV Pixxx was their first glimpse of the Intellivision home game system.

-In the Beastie Boys Book, Michael Diamond claimed to be a regular viewer of the program, but was never picked to play the game, nor saw anyone actually win.
+In the Beastie Boys Book, Adam Horovitz claimed to be a regular viewer of the program, but was never picked to play the game, nor saw anyone actually win.